tc39/notes/es8/2017-07/jul-26.md

 DTL: Yes, I think this can be solved outside of ECMAScript.

-BF: From the non-webbrowser side, Webpack has people looking at this on their performance team.
+BFS: From the non-webbrowser side, Webpack has people looking at this on their performance team.
 Getting binary formats would be great.
 JSON parsing is a big source of overhead, as well.
 This proposal would benefit tools, too; not purely for the web.

 WH: With modules, would you just parse it, or would you also try to bind imported with exported identifiers across files?